The Lambuth Campus offers housing in Carney-Johnston Hall.

 You can sign up for a meal plan by selecting the plan when you apply for housing,

 For commuter students interested in a meal-plan, sign up through the Tiger Dining

 website by clicking here.

-If you have questions, contact our Aramark Location Manager, Michele Little by emailing her or visit her in the Dining Hall located in the Wilder Student Union building.
+If you have questions, contact our Aramark Location Manager, Elaine Brown by emailing her or visit her in the Dining Hall located in the Wilder Student Union building.